deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 “These kids are *gorgeous*, boss.
 Movie-star good looks, fitness, intensity… I reckon we could build a whole advertising campaign around them.”

 “Like, what, a candid series on the kind of people we have workin’ for us?”
 Byron mused.
-“Plausible...
-I know Chang’s kind of a minor celebrity in Canada right now...”
+“Plausible...I know Chang’s kind of a minor celebrity in Canada right now...”

 “Just a thought.”
 Kevin shrugged.
 “And hell, maybe a photoshoot’d be a good little carrot, reward kinda thing.
 Boost their self-esteem after you bruise it.”